Coast FIRE Calculator

 Quick overview about Coast FIRE

 Coast FIRE is a subset of the FIRE movement that is similar to barista FIRE in that it adds a special pre-retirement phase before full retirement.
 The difference here is that the special pre-retirement phase does not involve switching to an easy, but lower paying job.
-Instead, with coast FIRE, the plan is to continue with your career working in your original job, most likely until a more traditional retirement age, but to simply stop saving money at a certain point.
+Instead, the plan is to continue with your career working in your original job, most likely until a more traditional retirement age, but to simply stop saving money at a certain point.
 This way, you'll able to freely spend your salary without worry while you coast your way to the finish line of full retirement.
 In other words, coast FIRE focuses more purely on the financial independence (FI) side of FIRE and not so much on the retire early (RE) side of FIRE.

 The point where you can stop saving money is when your net worth attains critical mass reaching a level where it can continue growing through investments alone without new contributions until it reaches the full amount you'll need to fully retire with.
 More details about this and how it is calculated can be found in its corresponding section below.